Cholatse Peak Climbing

 - Sherpa Buddhism, ancient monastery, Local sherpa and their life styles.

 Cholatse peak climbing Note:

 The Cholatse peak climbing stated above is just a standard template guideline.
 But, we can customize your expedition holidays at your request to accommodate your specific requirements.
 Local politics, landslides, cancellation of local flights, weather, transport, or a multitude of other factors that are beyond our control can result in a change of itinerary during on trip.

 It is, however, very unlikely that the itinerary would be substantially altered.
 If modifications are necessary the leader will decide the best alternative option, taking into consideration the best interests of the whole group.
 Where a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.

 “What makes Cholatse peak climbing special?”

 Opportunities for extreme adventure climbing are scattered all over this planet.
 You just need to know where to find them.
 We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained, and licensed local guides who know the destination much better than others.
+We are a team of professional, experienced, and licensed local guides who know the destination much better than others.
 Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced costs and consumption.